-Women who live in the catchments of Neighbourhood Justice Centre, Heidelberg, Melbourne, Sunshine, and Frankston Magistrates Courts, or are facing charges at those courts.
+Women who live in the catchments of Neighbourhood Justice Centre, Heidelberg, Melbourne, Sunshine, Frankston and Broadmeadows Magistrates Courts, or are facing charges at those courts.
 Everyone is screened for risk, motivation, and readiness before being matched with a mentor.

 What can a mentor do?

-Help to find and use community resources
+- Help to find and use community resources

-Give support at court
+- Give support at court

-Offer personal and practical assistance
+- Offer personal and practical assistance